FRIENDS OF ART

 A Muskegon Museum of Art membership is prerequisite to joining the Friends of Art.
 Basic membership in Friends of Art is $25, with benevolent memberships above that level.

 Public Art Transforming Urban Landscapes

 Wednesdays, April 22, April 29, May 6

 7:00 pm, doors open at 6:30 pm

-Registration forms are available in the MMA Store.
+Registration forms are available in the Museum Store.
 Call 231.720.2580.
-Please remit checks for advance payment by September 4.
+Please remit series payment in advance by April 15.

 Friends of Art morning programs are free and open to the public.
 Paid admission is required for gallery entrance.

 Jennifer Wcisel, Curatorial Assistant at the Grand Rapids Art Museum, will speak about a project commissioned by the GRAM in 2013 that is currently on tour in the Midwest.
 The artwork, created by Alexis Rockman, synthesizes history and science into five large murals.

 Icons: A Holy Hobby

 Rev. Elsa Pressentin, a retired Episcopal priest, took up iconography as a hobby in 2012.
 While not an expert, she is pleased to be able to share her passion about this subject.
 She will give a brief history of icons, show how icons are created, and present some examples.